Evaluating PDPL Compliance in E-Commerce Websites: Insights and Lessons Learned from Human and LLM Analyses: Acknowledgment

 \section{Acknowledgment}

-The authors acknowledge using AI-assisted tools as follows: \begin{enumerate*}\item We used Grammarly~\cite{grammar26}, to assist in English-language proofreading, including grammar, spelling, punctuation, and clarity.
+The authors acknowledge using AI-assisted tools as follows: \begin{inparaenum}[1)]\item We used Grammarly~\cite{grammar26}, to assist in English-language proofreading, including grammar, spelling, punctuation, and clarity.
 The paper is entirely written by the authors.
-Any corrections made by the tool were thoroughly reviewed by the authors. \item We used ChatGPT~\cite{chatgpt26} to assist with coding the Python scripts used in \autoref{sec:auto_analysis}, including generating code syntax, debugging, and refinement.
+Any corrections made by the tool were thoroughly reviewed by the authors. \item We used ChatGPT~\cite{chatgpt26} to assist with coding the Python scripts used in the ~\nameref{sec:auto_analysis} section, including generating code syntax, debugging, and refinement.
 The concepts and logic of the code are generated by the authors.
-Any AI-generated code was manually reviewed and tested by the authors. \end{enumerate*}
+Any AI-generated code was manually reviewed and tested by the authors. \end{inparaenum}